AymanMalkawi122/reading-notes/Class Reading/class07/README.md

 ## Things I want to know more about

-How to improve your Big O analytical skills.
+How to improve My Big O analytical skills.